-This novel was pretty good although the ending was a little meh.
+This Flight Attendant was pretty good although the ending was a little meh.
 I have to admit that I’m not a connoisseur of Crazy Lady Thrillers.
 Whenever I research them on Amazon, even the popular ones don’t average more than 4 stars and the distribution of reviews is mixed.

 Here are the Amazon ratings for Gone Girl: